eclipse-tractusx/managed-simple-data-exchanger-frontend/docs/Arc42.md

 SDE does call interfaces of other components as by the picture above (i.e. of EDC, Digital Twin Registry, Portal, BPN Discovery).

-SDE Dose support Recurring/Scheduler upload via SFTP/ Minio storage.
+SDE Dose support Recurring/Scheduler upload..

 There is a web interface between frontend and backend.<br /><br />